Warhammer 40,000 Theories involving crossovers with non-Games-Workshop franchises should go here. Due to size, this page has been split.

 The God-Emperor of Mankind cannot escape his fate to become Chaos UndividedLook at the God-Emperor and you have characteristics of almost all the four major Chaos Gods.
 Khorne?
 Well during the Great Crusade instead of diplomacy the Emperor chose to exterminatus all Xenos to the last.
 Slaanesh?
 The Emperor loved to build all kinds of golden monuments and palaces to his vanity, and he is often depicted by remebrancers to be human perfection.
 Tzeentch?
 Lots.
 Psyker?
 Genius?
 Ambitious, Manipulated Mankind for millennia?
 Brought Hope and Change?
 Of course.
 Nurgle?
 He's now a rotting corpse.
 In other words, the Emperor now exemplifies traits of Chaos, and if he is ever allowed to die the universe is F*cked.

 Khorne was the Abrahamic God.Note that this isn't expressing my opinions on Abrahamic religions, but rather the canon of Warhammer40000.
 Khorne came into existence during humanity's Middle Ages, from Terra.
 What are the most famous wars and conflicts fought about back then?
 Religious differences.
-The Crusades, the Inquisition...the darkest aspects of fanatic and zealous warfare germinated into what would eventually become Khorne.
+The Crusades, the Inquisition, both Christianity and Islam wholeheartedly believing that Sex Is Evil...the darkest aspects of fanatic and zealous warfare germinated into what would eventually become Khorne, easily the opposite of the sensual god Slaanesh.
 The Imperium, easily the most warmongering factions, is basically a Catholic dictatorship turned to its darkest extreme.
 Yahweh started off as the Caananite War God and retains that position even today, but Khorne has lost the traits which make Him admirable, with the exception of a sense of honour.
 Or if you believe God Is Evil, He may just have become Ax-Crazy.
-With the latter, that gives light to his appearance: who do you usually think of as a bastardization or evil counter to God?
+Also, who do you usually think of as a bastardization or evil counter to God?
 Satan.
-How is Satan usually portrayed as?
-A red-skinned, horned guy.
+And what are the things associated with Satan?
+Sex and temptation, both aspects of Slaanesh and therefore anathema to Khorne.